 The Project

-Barcelona has been chosen by the United Nations to host the first Collaborative Center focused on Challenge 4: Sustainable Ocean Economy.
+Barcelona has been selected by the United Nations to host the Ocean Decade Collaborative Centre on Ocean Economy to address Challenge 4 of the Ocean Decade, namely: Develop a sustainable, resilient and equitable ocean economy.

-The project is the result of a joint effort led by the Barcelona City Council, in collaboration with the Port of Barcelona, the Generalitat de Catalunya, the CSIC – Institute of Marine Sciences, BlueNetCat and the support of the Ministry of Science, Innovation and Universities.
+The DCC-OE Barcelona is the result of a joint effort led by the Barcelona City Council, in collaboration with the Port of Barcelona, the Generalitat de Catalunya, the CSIC – Institute of Marine Sciences, BlueNetCat and the support of the Ministry of Science, Innovation and Universities of Spain.

-It is a recognition of the potential of Catalonia and Barcelona to become a strategic hub of the blue economy, capable of generating real impact on the environment, society and the economy.
+The DCC-OE Barcelona is a recognition of the potential of the city and Catalonia to become a strategic hub of the blue economy at global level, capable of generating real impact on the environment, society and the economy.

 The DCC will be operational until at least 2030 and will depend on the Barcelona Capital Nàutica Foundation, which will be the implementing partner.